rootstrap/ios-base/README.md

 **util_gradients**: Helper methods to easily add color gradients.

+**paginated_collections**: Adds paginated subclasses of UITableView and UICollectionView.

 To use them simply download the branch and locally rebase against master/develop from your initial swift-base clone.